Functionalism–intentionalism debate: Extreme

 Lucy Dawidowicz argued that Hitler already decided upon the Holocaust no later than 1919.
 To support her interpretation, Dawidowicz pointed to numerous extreme anti-Semitic statements made by Hitler.
-Criticism has centered on the fact that none of these statements refer to killing the entire Jewish people; indeed, very few refer to killing Jews at all.
-Only once in Mein Kampf does Hitler ever refer to killing Jews, when he states "If at the beginning of the war and during the war twelve or fifteen thousand of these Hebrew corrupters of the people had been held under poison gas, as happened to hundreds of thousands of our very best German workers in the field, the sacrifice of millions at the front would not have been in vain."
-Dawidowicz's critics contend, given that Mein Kampf is 694 pages long, she makes too much of one sentence.
+According to a Reichswehr report from an April 1920 meeting, Hitler said: "We will carry on the struggle until the last Jew is removed from the German Reich".
+A Bavarian police report reported that according to Hitler, the NSDAP would bring about a revolution that would "thoroughly clean out the Jew-rabble".
+Hitler directly referenced killing Jews in Mein Kampf, when he states: "If at the beginning of the war and during the war twelve or fifteen thousand of these Hebrew corrupters of the people had been held under poison gas, as happened to hundreds of thousands of our very best German workers in the field, the sacrifice of millions at the front would not have been in vain."
+However, Dawidowicz's critics contend, given that Mein Kampf is 694 pages long, she makes too much of one sentence.
 Daniel Goldhagen went further, suggesting that popular opinion in Germany was already sympathetic to a policy of Jewish extermination before the Nazi party came to power.
 He asserts in his book Hitler's Willing Executioners that Germany enthusiastically welcomed the persecution of Jews by the Nazi regime in the period 1933–39.
+Dawidowicz responded that Hitler resorted to vague terms intentionally, often using esoteric and unclear language when discussing the Jews; she remarks that the esoteric and vague language was an inherent element of National Socialist rhetoric, as Heinrich Himmler repeated Hitler's vague terms from the 1920s as late as on 4 October 1943, when addressing the SS-Gruppenführer.
+Dawidowicz highlights that there was no reason to use vague terms to "that particular audience on that occasion at that late date".